lmveprog/lmveprog/README.md

 🚀 Passionate about **Generative AI** and **complex, challenging projects** that push my creativity.

 If you’re curious about my projects, check them out [here](https://mathieuastruc.com/SRC/pages/career.html)
-If I had to keep one song for the rest of my life, it would be [this one](https://www.youtube.com/watch?v=-yOZEiHLuVU&list=RD-yOZEiHLuVU&start_radio=1) 🎧

 ---

 ## 🧠 Languages, Skills, Frameworks & Tools